KronosVinayak/fiftyville/README.md

 #Overview

-This program to identify movies and figure out suspect was in murder mystery game
+This program to identify movies and figure out suspect in murder mystery game